What You Can Do To Reduce the Carbon Footprint of Your Website

 Moving one step up the bottom-up approach ladder comes the network.
 Network is the medium through which the contents of a website get transferred to a customer’s computer.

 Any kind of transfer requires energy and energy consumption leads to carbon emissions.
-Let’s talk about some ways to bring down your data transfers and reduce emission.
+Let’s talk about some ways to bring down your data transfers and reduce emissions.

 1. Staying close to your customers